-Cut one 36” x 36” square from each of the flannel fabric for the flannel body.
+Cut one 36” x 36” square from each of the fabric for the blanket body.

 Let’s move on to the hood.

 From one corner of the remaining fabric, measure approximately 13.5” from either side and mark it.
 Draw a line connecting the points to get a triangle as shown above.
 Cut along the line to get one triangle.

 Repeat the steps to get another triangle from the cotton fabric in the same way.
 These two triangles will form the hood on either side.

 Take the two triangle pieces and layer them with the right sides together as shown above.

 Sew along the longer side, leaving a 3/8-inch seam.

 Open and press the seam as shown above.
 Fold over, Keeping the wrong sides together and press again to make it look neater.

 Keep the done hood along the corner of one of the blanket, align the side edges and pin in place.